-According to the 19thlivestock census, it is estimated that Rajasthan (India) has the largest number of sheep population in the country and is found to be 14.6 million.
+According to the 19th livestock census, it is estimated that Rajasthan (India) has the largest sheep population in the country and is found to be 14.6 million.
 In the United States, Texas has the most sheep and lambs and is estimated to be 5.21 million.

 How much does it cost to raise a sheep?

 The cost of rearing one sheep is around Rs 10000 – 20000 annually.
-The further details of establishing a farm of sheep can be found at Sheep Farming Project Report.
+Further details of establishing a farm of sheep can be found in Sheep Farming Project Report.